raspberrypilearning/pick-your-favourite/en/step_5.md

 --- task ---

+Open `scripts.js`
-Open `scripts.js` - add lines to each of your option functions to apply your new classes and add the content to slot 3.
+Add lines to each of your option functions to apply your new classes and add the content to slot 3.

 --- collapse ---